pmcgrath/pmcgrath.github.com/_posts/2018-09-13-using-pod-security-policies-with-kubeadm.md

 Pod security policies are a mechanism to restrict what a container can do when run on kubernetes such as preventing running as privileged containers, running with host networking etc.

-Read the docs to see how this can be used to improve security
+Read the [docs](https://pmcgrath.net/using-pod-security-policies-with-kubeadm) to see how this can be used to improve security

 I struggled to find any information on bootstrapping a kubeadm cluster with the same, hence this content

+## TLDR
+This post is very long so I can do a full illustration, in short you need to
+- On master run kubeadm init with the PodSecurityPolicy admission controller enabled
+- Add some pod security policies with RBAC config - enough to allow CNI and DNS etc. to start
+	- CNI daemonsets will not start without this
+- Apply your CNI provider which can use one of the previously created pod security policies
+- Complete configuring the cluster adding nodes via kubeadm join
+- As you add more workloads to the cluster check if you need additional pod security policies and RBAC configuration for the same

 ## What we will do
 This is the list of steps I took to get pod security policies running on a kubeadm installation
-- Configure the pod security policy admission [controller](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/#podsecuritypolicy) on master init
+- Configure the pod security policy admission [controller](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/#podsecuritypolicy) for master init
 - Configure some pod security policies for the control plane components
 - Configure a CNI provider - Will use flannel here